spiffe/spiffe/standards/SPIFFE_Workload_API.md

 1. The Workload API client is dialing the SPIFFE Workload Endpoint.
 2. The client is invoking the FetchX509SVID RPC call, sending a request to the server.
 3. The client is blocked on receiving an X509SVIDResponse message from the server.
-4. The client is updating its configuration with the SVIDs, CRLs, and Bundles received in the server response.
+4. The client is updating its configuration with the SVIDs, CRLs, and bundles received in the server response.
 It may at this time compare the received information to the current configuration to determine if a reload is necessary.
 5. The client has encountered a fatal condition and must exit.
 6. The client is performing an exponential backoff.